 If you and your spouse undergo a legal separation (or a “limited divorce”), the laws will differ based on your state and insurance company.
 Your plan may or may not view this as the same thing as a divorce.
 It’s best to talk to your insurance company or attorney for more information.

 Can a Judge Order Changes to Your Health Coverage?
-It’s possible, but not required, for a court to order one spouse to keep the other on their existing health insurance plan.
+It’s possible, but not required, for a court to order one spouse to pay the other’s premiums.